Communio-Templorum/bylaws/Bylaws.md

 	* Teaching the children of the house in the ways of the Religio Romana; and

-	* Honoring the Lares Familias, Penates, and Vesta
+	* Honoring Janus, the Lares Familias, the Penates, and Vesta.

 1. Patres Familias are encouraged to join a local Curia or a temple of the Cultic Priesthood.